-The Princess Elisabeth's major feature, which allows to be a "zero emission" station, is its Micro Smart Grid - a unique system based on a Demand Power Management System.
+Princess Elisabeth Antarctica's Micro Smart Grid, the key feature that makes it a zero emission station, is a unique system based on a Demand Power Management System.
 This advanced autonomous energy network was developed in partnership with GDF Suez (Laborelec) and Schneider Electric.

-Energy production technologies selected for the Princess Elisabeth - solar photovoltaic, wind turbines, solar thermal- have all been commercially available for some time, but they had never before been interconnected as a stand-alone energy efficient network.
+Energy production technologies selected for Princess Elisabeth Antarctica - solar photovoltaic, wind turbines, solar thermal- have all been commercially available for some time, but had never before been interconnected as a stand-alone energy efficient network.
 The key hurdle to overcome in designing an operational system was to manage and control all electrical loads, with a permanent large disparity between available energy produced and cumulative potential usage from installed equipment.

-This led to Laborelec - GDF Suez developing a proprietary Demand Power Management System.
-The smart grid is controlled by a redundant Programmable Logic Controller (PLC), the "brain" of the station, itself managed through a human interface Schneider Electric developed.
-The PLC simultaneously supervises more than 2,000 points of energy production or consumption.
-Such a set of innovative solutions guarantees delivery of the required power within a logical pattern of dynamic priorities.
-It makes it possible to manage an installed power ten times larger than the energy production, which is about three times more efficient than any existing network.
-To date, the Princess Elisabeth Micro Smart Grid is the most efficient energy network in the world.
+This led Laborelec - GDF Suez to develop a proprietary Demand Power Management System.
+A redundant Programmable Logic Controller (PLC), the "brain" of the station, controls the smart grid, itself managed through a human interface, developed by Schneider Electric.
+The PLC simultaneously supervises more than 2,000 points of energy production or consumption, guaranteeing delivery of the demanded power within a logical pattern of dynamic priorities, enabling an installed power ten times larger than the energy production, and about three times more efficient than any existing network.
+To date, the Princess Elisabeth Antarctica Micro Smart Grid is the most efficient energy network in the world.
 A satellite link grants remote access to the station via the PLC.
-The Princess Elisabeth station can thus be monitored and all its energy-related systems managed and adjusted remotely throughout the winter.
+Princess Elisabeth Antarctica can thus be monitored and all its energy-related systems managed and adjusted remotely throughout the winter.

-People living at Princess Elisabeth had to adapt their individual behaviour and re-think their relationship with energy, always keeping in mind that the global energy budget had to be shared carefully rather than used thoughtlessly.
+People living at Princess Elisabeth Antarctica had to adapt their individual behaviour and re-think their relationship with energy, always keeping in mind that the global energy budget had to be shared carefully rather than used thoughtlessly.